-So, let’s explore why sleep is so vital, what happens during those unconscious hours and some helpful tips for restful slumber.
+So, let’s explore what happens during those unconscious hours, why it’s so important and what you can do to get more restful slumber.

 Why is sleep important?

-Sleep is a fundamental pillar of your health and well-being, impacting your physical, mental and emotional health.
-It’s a vital time and process that allows your body and mind to rest, restore and regenerate.
+Your four-stage sleep process is fundamental to your wellbeing, impacting your physical, mental and emotional health.
+It’s a vital function that allows your body and mind to rest, restore and regenerate.

-When you’re sleeping, your body repairs tissues, consolidates memories and releases essential hormones.
-And it plays a vital role in brain health, immunity, mood, memory and stress management.
+When you’re sleeping, your body repairs tissues, consolidates memories and releases essential hormones, processes that have a big effect on your brain health, immunity, mood, memory and stress management.

-But if not getting enough it your norm, it can lead to a slew of harmful effects.
-Think: increased risk of chronic illnesses, impaired cognitive function, weakened immune system, mood disturbances, weight gain and reduced overall well-being.
+So what happens when you don’t reach the recommended 7 hours?1 A bad night every now and then will just slow you down the next day, but shorting your sleep regularly can lead to a slew of harmful effects: increased risk of chronic illnesses, impaired cognitive function, weakened immune system, mood disturbances, weight gain and a reduction in overall well-being.

 1. Stick to a consistent sleep schedule

-Build a regular sleep routine by jumping into bed and waking up around the same time every day, even on weekends.
+Build a regular sleep routine by going to bed and waking up around the same time every day, even on weekends.
 This helps regulate your body’s internal clock and can lead to more consistent and restful sleep.

 2. Have a wind-down routine

-Create a relaxing bedtime routine that signals your body that it’s time to wind down and prepare for bed.
-Whether it’s reading a book, taking a warm bath or listening to music, build a habit to calm your mind that helps shift your body into sleep mode.
+A relaxing bedtime routine signals to your body that it’s time to wind down and prepare for bed.
+Whether it’s reading a book, taking a warm bath or listening to music, build a habit to calm your mind.

 3. Create a sleep-friendly room

-While it’s tempting to scroll through your phone in bed, the blue light emitted by screens can interfere with your sleep-wake cycle.
-Try to disconnect from your phone and other electronics at least an hour before bed or use blue light filters or apps to minimize the impact.
+While it’s tempting to scroll your phone in bed, the blue light it emits can interfere with your sleep-wake cycle.
+Try to disconnect from your phone and other electronics at least an hour before bed or use blue light filters to minimize their impact.

 5. Get moving